-- Iraqi National Movement.
-It formed in 2001 as an offshoot of the INC. Its leaders include ex-senior military officer Hassan al-Naqib (who was part of an early leadership body of the INC); Hatim Mukhlis, who claims support of some in Saddam's Tikriti clan; and ex-senior military officer Khalid al-Ubaydi. - Iraqi National Front.
+• Iraqi National Movement.
+It formed in 2001 as an offshoot of the INC. Its leaders include ex-senior military officer Hassan al-Naqib (who was part of an early leadership body of the INC); Hatim Mukhlis, who claims support of some in Saddam's Tikriti clan; and ex-senior military officer Khalid al-Ubaydi.

+- Iraqi National Front.
 Another grouping of ex-military officers, founded in March 2000 by Tawfiq al-Yasseri.
-Yasseri, a Shiite Muslim ex-military officer, headed Iraq's military academy and participated and was wounded in the anti-Saddam uprisings immediately following the 1991 Gulf war. - !
-Iraqi Free Officers and Civilians Movement.
+Yasseri, a Shiite Muslim ex-military officer, headed Iraq's military academy and participated and was wounded in the anti-Saddam uprisings immediately following the 1991 Gulf war. - Iraqi Free Officers and Civilians Movement.
 Established in 1996 by ex-military officer Najib al-Salhi.
-This group works closely with the

-INC. Salhi defected in 1995 after serving as commander of several tank units in the Republican Guard and regular military.

-- Higher Council for National Salvation.
+This group works closely with the INC. Salhi defected in 1995 after serving as commander of several tank units in the Republican Guard and regular military. - Higher Council for National Salvation.
 Based in Denmark, it was formally established on August 1, 2002.
 It is headed by Wafiq al-Samarra'i, a former head of Iraqi military intelligence.
 Ex-chief of staff of Iraq's military (1980-1991) Nizar al-Khazraji, who is based in Denmark since fleeing Iraq in 1996, may also be a member.
-(Khazraji was placed under house arrest by Danish officials in late November 2002 after saying he wanted to leave Denmark.
-He is under investigation there for alleged involvement in Iraq's use of chemical weapons against the Kurds in 1988.) - Iraqi Turkmen Front.
+Khazraji was placed under travel restrictions by Danish officials in late November 2002 after saying he wanted to leave Denmark.
+He is under investigation there for alleged involvement in Iraq's use of chemical weapons against the Kurds in 1988.
+Danish authorities said on March 17, 2003 that Khazraji had unexpectedly left his home there, raising questions about whether he is defying the travel restrictions placed on him.
+His whereabouts are unknown, but some believe he might be trying to go to Iraq to play a part in a post-Saddam regime there. - Iraqi Turkmen Front.
 A small, ethnic Turkomen-based grouping, generally considered aligned with Turkish policy on Iraq.
-Turkomens number about 350,000 and live mainly in northern Iraq. - 1 The Islamic Accord of Iraq.
+Turkomens number about 350,000 and live mainly in northern Iraq. - The Islamic Accord of Iraq.
 Based in Damascus, this is another Shiite Islamic Party, but it is considered substantially less pro-Iranian than SCIRI or the Da'wa Party (see above), other Shiite Islamic parties with which the Administration has had contact.
 The Islamic Accord is headed by Jamil Wakil.
-Many Accord members are followers of Ayatollah Shirazi, an Iranian cleric who was the spiritual leader of a group called the Islamic Front for the Liberation of Bahrain (IFLB), which attempted to destabilize Bahrain in the early 1980s. - !
-The Assyrian Democratic Movement, an ethnic-based movement headed by Secretary-General Yonadam Yousif Kanna.
+Many Accord members are followers of Ayatollah Shirazi, an Iranian cleric who was the spiritual leader of a group called the Islamic Front for the Liberation of Bahrain (IFLB), which allegedly attempted to overthrow the government of Bahrain in the early 1980s. - The Assyrian Democratic Movement, an ethnic-based movement headed by Secretary-General Yonadam Yousif Kanna.
 Iraq's Assyrian community is based primarily in northern Iraq.
 There is a strong diaspora presence in the United States as well.
 After building ties to this group over the past year, the Bush Administration formally began incorporating the Assyrian Democratic Movement into its meetings with the Iraqi opposition in September 2002.